KD0NKS/APRSViewJS/README.md

 Experimental APRS Client using NodeWebkit.

+##Trademarks

+APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.

 ###Contributors
-If you are a HAM, a deveoper, and interested in contributing?
+Are you a HAM, a deveoper, and interested in contributing?
 Please contact me.
 The more developers contributing, the faster we can add features and make this a viable APRS client.

 Special Thanks To:
 - David Alexander - KD0ULC